nkinesis/soen471-project/README.md

 In order to execute the notebooks in this repository, you will need Python 3.8.
 The file requirements.txt in the root of the project contains the dependency list.

     pip install -r requirements.txt

+#visualisation
+To compare the different models we use plotly and matplotlib and we make a bar graph

 # Where is the code?
 For cleaning, reshaping and checking the data: